marcelchelo/cs355/README.md

 http://localhost:3000/

 Technologies that were used were html/css/javascript/jquery/bootstrap for frontend, and node.js for backend.
 Used google cloud mySQL for the database.
+We are using Express, a node framework for back end.